 - Understand how tourism can be an all-encompassing socioeconomic phenomenon

 - Develop a sense of how the Greek people have confronted the economic and political crises

 At the crossroads of the continents of Europe, Asia and Africa, Greece’s unique location reveals itself in the diverse artifacts of its antiquity, the people that you see from around the world there as tourists and immigrants.
 The natural, physical beauty of Greece will entrance you with its thousands of islands in the deep blue Aegean Sea.
 The mountains and plains of Mainland Greece and the Peloponnese contrast beautifully with the self-sufficient rugged beauty of Crete.
 The setting for learning and playing is truly designed by the gods!

 Unlike many study abroad programs, Pitt in Greece is not based in only one city.
-Students will begin the program in Athens.
-You will spend time in various Greek cities and regions, including the following: Athens, Epidauros, Nafplio, Sparta, Olympia, Delphi, and Karpathos.
+You will begin the program in Crete, then travel to Karpathos, and end the program in Athens.

 Due to the traveling aspect of the program, you will be housed in double or triple hotel rooms at each location.
 A full itinerary of hotels will be given to you at orientation.